|

 What is the purpose of ICANL accreditation?

-ICANL accreditation allows nuclear imaging labs to assess every aspect of their facility’s daily operations with respect to the quality of health care provided to patients and identify and correct potential problems.
+to the quality of health care provided to patients and identify and correct

 Why do I need ICANL accreditation?